Lawranio/PASCAL-COMPILER/README.md

 # ABOUT

 Contains C++ sources for Pascal compiler.
-Pascal program (.p file) as an input data and Assembler code (.s file) as an output data Compiler doesn't operate very well
+Pascal program (.p file) as an input data and Assembler code (.s file) as an output data.
+Compiler doesn't operate very well.

 # STRUCTURE